• Home

 • Mix the grated butter into the flour using clean hands.
 I kind of rub the flour together in my hands like sand to make sure there are no giant clumps of butter.
 The pieces of butter should be super tiny.
 Less than the size of a pea.

-• Pour your buttermilk in a circular motion into the flour mixture and mix in with the spatula.
+Mix everything together with the spatula.
 It should start to form a dough.
 If the dough is too sticky to work with, add more flour, one tablespoon at a time.

 • Take your dough out of the bowl and onto a clean floured work surface.
 Form the dough into a flat disc that is about 8 inches in diameter.
-I actually use a tape measure.

 • Carefully put a little gluten free flour on a sharp knife and cut the dough like a pizza into 8 equal slices.